Pisano/summer-camp-2016/FE101-Exercises/01-Max-of-Three/README.md

 Define a function `maxOfThree()` that takes three numbers as arguments and returns the largest of them.
 Use the if-else control flow in Javascript.
+You must not make more than 2 comparisons.

 **Example:**